Parliamentary.ai

 Government Spending

-The bill states that any costs incurred by the Secretary of State due to the bill's implementation, and any increase in existing spending due to this Act, will be funded from Parliament's budget.
+The bill states that any expenditure incurred by the Secretary of State as a result of the Act, and any increase in sums payable under other enactments attributable to the Act, will be funded from parliamentary funds.
 No specific figures are provided.

 Groups Affected

-• UK Citizens: All UK citizens will have the opportunity to vote in the referendum, impacting their say on the UK's relationship with the EU.
+• UK Citizens: All UK citizens (and those in Gibraltar) will be affected by the referendum, with the outcome potentially significantly impacting the UK's relationship with the EU.

-• Parliament: Parliament will play a crucial role in approving the orders related to the referendum and overseeing the government's actions following the referendum.
+• Parliament: Parliament will be involved in approving any ministerial orders related to the referendum.

 Full Text